salopensource/sal-saml/README.md

 ## An example Docker run

-Please note that this docker run is **incomplete**, but shows where to pass the `metadata.xml` and `settings.py`.
+Please note that this Docker run is **incomplete**, but shows where to pass the `metadata.xml` and `settings.py`.
 Also note, `latest` in the below run should not be used unless you have a real reason (needing a development version).
 When performing `docker run`, you should substitute `latest` for the latest tagged release.

 ```bash
 docker run -d --name="sal" \